MatthewTHFisher/ExampleSwiftPackage/README.md

 ### Installing

-To install the required libraries into the Arduino IDE there are two methods.
+To install the required libraries into an Xcode project there are two methods.

 **1. Using Xcode's Swift Package Manager**
 Go to File -> Add Packages...
 With the library manager open simply search for the package using the [GitHub link](https://github.com/MatthewTHFisher/ExampleSwiftPackage) of this page.
 Once the package has been fetched a list of all the optional modules that can be imported will be presented.
 Make sure atleast one is selected, there is no requirements for anyone of these to be added.